Looking for employees or how much does one employee cost

 • Training: if you plan to send your employee for training, you must also pay for it and they will be paid for the time spent in training.
 Similarly, in some cases you must also reimburse the employee for travel and subsistence.

 • Business trips: If you send your employee on a business trip, you must pay their travel, accommodation and subsistence costs.
-However, you will only pay for meals if the duration of the business trip exceeds 5 hours.
+However, you only pay for meals if the work trip exceeds 5 hours.

-• Miscellaneous benefits: the cost of the employee may also include miscellaneous benefits such as meal vouchers, benefit cards, sick days, 13th salary, miscellaneous allowances and so on.
-However, in this case, it is not a mandatory expense.
-Thus, whether you provide benefits is entirely at your discretion.
+• Miscellaneous benefits: the cost of the employee may also include various work benefits such as meal vouchers, benefit cards, sick days, 13th salary, miscellaneous allowances, etc. However, in this case, it is not a mandatory expense.
+Thus, whether you provide the benefits is entirely at your discretion.

 Notice and expenses